|About||Using the River||Our Work||Get Involved||Contact|

 - What’s all that mean?
 Well, it means that, you have the legal right to be between the “ordinary high water mark” on either side of the river, as long as you are accessing the river from a public access point, and you do not venture above that “high water mark” onto privately owned land.
 Unlike the other streams in Kansas, the area between those “high water marks” are not private property – the landowner on either side ONLY owns the land down to the “high water mark.”

-- Um.
-Ordinary High water mark?
-Oh hey, more complications.
-This is a big debate – nobody really wants to more tightly define this term.
+- Ordinary High water mark?
+Interpreting high water mark isn’t always easy.
 Basically, it means, if there are signs of permanent vegetation at a certain spot on the bank, that’s probably the highest the river has been in awhile and most people would see that as an “ordinary high water mark.”